databendlabs/databend/website/blog/2023-03-17-databend-weekly-85.md

 FILE_FORMAT = (type = parquet) PATTERN='.*parquet';
 ```

 This feature avoids storing pre-transformed data in temporary tables and supports column reordering, column omission, and type conversion operation.
 In addition, partial data can be loaded from staged Parquet files or their columns can be rearranged.
-This feature simplifies and streamlines ETL processes, allowing users to focus on data analysis rather than mechanically moving it.
+This feature simplifies and streamlines ETL processes, allowing uses to give more attentions on the data analysis without considering how to move their data.

 If you're interested, check the following documentation: